Allow me to introduce you to your new favorite summer pick me up…

 Cold brewed coffee is insanely delicious.
 Every year, I forget how much I love it until I make the switch.
 Whether it is bottled cold brew containing Caffeine, Probiotics & Protein or home made by myself, I will most likely enjoy it.
 I mean, I’ll take coffee in just about any form it’s offered to me.

 My kitchen is home to an array of coffee brewing apparati (isn’t apparati a fun word?
 I’ve got to work it in more often).
 Aeropress, pour over, stovetop espresso, french press… I don’t discriminate!
 But cold brew just blows them all away.
+It’s hard to beat a Nitro Brew Cold Coffee, especially when it’s done right.

 I tend to switch to all hot brew methods during the winter and spring, but as soon as the temps start to rise and I wake up craving something iced, then I make my first batch of cold brew and fall in love all over again.